fbpx

 Palau on Land

-Our journey begins in Koror City, the urban center of the country—though with a population a little over 11,000, that’s a relative term.
+Our Palau adventure tour begins in Koror City, the urban center of the country—though with a population a little over 11,000, that’s a relative term.
 We start the first full day with a handy introduction to Palauan history at the Belau National Museum.
 The oldest museum in Micronesia is a great place to learn about the traditional culture through art and storytelling.
 One highlight is the recreation bai, a thatch-roofed men’s meeting house covered in colorful interpretations of Palauan mythology.

 You’ll also learn how Palau’s history was influenced by Japanese occupation from 1914 to 1945.
 The occupation culminated in the Battle of Peleliu, a bitter two-month standoff between US and Japanese forces over an airfield on the tiny island of Peleliu.
 Japanese forces were massively outnumbered but strategically resourceful, leading to one of the Pacific’s most protracted conflicts despite the isolated location.
 Later on in the tour, we’ll visit Peleliu ourselves.